bonqus/project-euler/README.md

 # Project Euler
-Most of my solutions to project euler
+Most of my solutions to project euler, from when i just started coding